Position title: Program Manager

-The Program Manager is responsible for implementing volunteer-powered program delivery strategy, engaging with organizations to encourage community mobilization and supporting the chapter’s health systems initiatives.
-They will develop relationships with community partners and volunteers to increase the reach of the Alzheimer’s Association.
-This position will be based in Columbus, OH and reports to the Program Director.
+Responsible for implementing the chapter’s volunteer-powered program delivery strategy, engaging with organizations to encourage community mobilization and supporting the chapter’s health systems initiatives.

 - Increase reach of Alzheimer’s Association Common Programs with special emphasis on increasing participation among communities that have typically had low rates of engagement with the chapter.